What It Is and Who Is Eligible

 An application for either type of disability retirement must be submitted:

-- Within four months after discontinuance of service or
+- Within four months after you have terminated employment, or

-- You are physically or mentally unable to perform your usual duties/li>
+- You are physically or mentally unable to perform your regular job duties and that condition has been ongoing from the date of separation